 There are roughly 40 different species of bamboo that make up the diet of the giant panda bear.
 None of these includes Moso bamboo, which is the Chinese variety used most widely for commercial purposes, including bamboo clothing and bamboo flooring.

 10. When does bamboo flower?

 Different species of bamboo have different flowering schedules, which can vary dramatically.
 Many varieties only flower once every hundred years or so.
 Interestingly, in many cases, almost every specimen of given species, anywhere in the world, will flower at the same time when the blooming cycle comes around.
 In some cases, the bamboo will die after flowering.
-Because bamboo typically propagates itself by spreading its roots, the flowering is not so important for survival the way it is in other plants.
+Because bamboo typically propagates itself by spreading its roots, the flowering is not so important for survival the way it is with other plants.